BoShMan78/book-store-v2/README.md

 ### Postman Collection

-A Postman collection is provided in the repository.
-To use it:
+A Postman collections is provided in the repository.
+To use it: docs/*.postman_collection.json

-Import the collection file (bookstore.postman_collection.json) into Postman.
+Import the collection files (*.postman_collection.json) into Postman.
 Configure the environment variables in Postman for API base URL and authentication tokens.
 Run the requests to interact with the API.